soxueren/atsd/api/sql/examples/interpolate-extend.md

 ### Complete Interval Specified

-Both start and end date are specific in the `WHERE` clause. `EXTEND` option is applied to both leading and trailing periods.
+Both start and end date are specified in the `WHERE` clause. `EXTEND` option is applied to both leading and trailing periods.

 ```sql
 SELECT datetime, avg(value)